happyman/twmap/twmap3/data/ajaxCRUD/examples/readme.txt

 www.loudcanvas.com

-NB: Make sure you include any "header" files AFTER you include ajaxCRUD.class.
+NB: Make sure you include any "header" info (e.g. any HTML, echo statement,s etc) AFTER you include the ajaxCRUD class.